vikejs/vike-react/packages/vike-react-redux/README.md

 See To-Do List example at [examples/redux/](https://github.com/vikejs/vike-react/tree/main/examples/redux).

 > [!NOTE]
-> During [SSR](https://vike.dev/ssr), `+onData` is called only on the server.
-That's because the store state is sent to the client, so that when the page hydrates, the client has the exact same state as the server — preventing [hydration mismatches](https://vike.dev/hydration-mismatch).
+> During [SSR](https://vike.dev/ssr), `+onData` is called only on the server — the store's initial state (set by `initializeTodos()`) is automatically sent to the client, so you don't need to populate the store again on the client.
 >
-> As a result, the store doesn't need to be populated on the client: it's already populated on the server and then sent to the client.
+> This approach prevents [hydration mismatches](https://vike.dev/hydration-mismatch), as it ensures the client has the exact same initial state as the server during SSR.
 >
 > See also: [What it does](#what-it-does).